endurox-dev/endurox-java/README.md

 - If using compiled Java binaries, the whole application can be built in such way that it is forwards and backwards compatible with newer and older binaries.

-From API perspective, Enduro/X Java module provides full set of XATMI APIs:
+From API perspective, Enduro/X Java module provides full set of XATMI APIs and

-Which includes:
+features:

-- XATMI IPC syncrhonus, asyncrhouns(tpadvertise(), tpcall(), tpforward(), etc).
+- Ultra fast XATMI IPC: synchronous, asynchronous(tpadvertise(), tpcall(), tpforward(), etc).

-- XATMI Transactions
+- XATMI XA Transactions

 - UBF/FML buffers API (Badd, Bchg, Bboolco(), etc.)

 - Generic JSON/String/Carray buffers

+- Out of the box clusterization, full abstraction from the programmer perspective.

+- Logging framework (tplog(), etc.)

+- Configuration facility (ini files driving)

+- Strong monitoring possibilities, monitor processes, services, queues, etc with help of NetXMS tool.

 ## License